-Boris Johnson banned from parliament for ‘unprecedented’ lies, rules committee
+Boris Johnson guilty of ‘attack on democratic institutions’ and faced 90-day ban

-Boris Johnson should be banned from parliament for ‘unprecedented’ lies, rules privileges committee
+Boris Johnson’s final disgrace as he’s found guilty of ‘attack on democratic institutions’

-Former PM should be stripped of pass and faced 90-day suspension, says savage report
+Former PM faced 90-day ban for repeatedly lying, says scathing report by privileges committee

 Boris Johnson committed multiple contempts of parliament by “deliberately” lying about Partygate and faced a suspension of 90 days, an utterly scathing report by MPs has ruled.